mars-sim/mars-sim/mars-sim-main/src/main/resources/README_V1.3.0.txt

 ** Installation **

-- This Java application requires a 64-bit Java Runtime Environment (JRE) or Java SE Development Kit (JDK) of version 8.
+- This Java application requires the latest 64-bit Java Runtime Environment (JRE) or Java SE Development Kit (JDK) version 8.

 - Note that mars-sim currently does not work with OpenJDK 8.
 Please use oracle-java8 instead.